imbrianj/switchBoard/README.md

 Credit
 ---
-Thank you to [the people that sorted out how to write to the Samsung TVs](http://forum.samygo.tv/viewtopic.php?f=12&t=1792) and paving the way for me to port this to node.

 Thank you to [Matlo from GIMX](http://blog.gimx.fr/) for his huge help in getting the PS3 control working.

-Thank you to the [group that documented the Panasonic interface](http://cocoontech.com/forums/topic/21266-panasonic-viera-plasma-ip-control/page-2) that I've ported to node.

-Thank you to [everyone that helped shed some light](http://forum.loxone.com/enen/software/4876-lg-tv-http-control.html#post32692) on LG develpment
+If you use the PS3 functionality and enjoy it, consider a donation to his project.

+Nearly every controller was inspired by hard work from others.
+Trolling forums and seeing people's proof of concept code made many of them possible.
+For each controller file, a relevant link to the given forum/blog/post/article/page is available in a comment at the top.

+MP3 sounds were taken from [freesound.org](http://freesound.org/).
+Specific attributions for each file are in the [attribution.txt](mp3/attribution.txt).

 Also thanks to purecss.io and fontawesome.io for their assets.